 - Medical imaging including in-house x-ray and CT scanning facility

 - Patient referral to specialty units within the hospital.

-In the last financial year, The Townsville Hospital’s main ED saw more than 82,000 patients.
-Across all seven facilities offering acute care, there were more than 100 000 patients presenting.
+In the last financial year, Townsville University Hospital’s main ED saw more than 82,000 patients.
+Across all seven facilities offering acute care, there were more than 100,000 patients presenting.

 Do you need an interpreter?

 We have a free interpreter service available at all emergency departments.
 We always use accredited, professional interpreters for all medical appointments as family or friends are may not able to accurately translate complex medical information, or may feel uncomfortable discussing a patient’s personal or medical situation.

 If you would like an interpreter please let us know as soon as you arrive.